HomeBlogTruck Finance NZ

 Types of truck finance in New Zealand

-The most common structure by far is a term loan (also called a chattel mortgage in NZ — they mean the same thing).
-Other options are available depending on your situation.
+The most common structure by far is a chattel mortgage (term loan).
+Other options are available depending on your situation and tax position.

 Term loan / chattel mortgage